ronaldgao/ronaldgao.github.io/_posts/posts/2017-07-03-first-post.md

 * Preferred: Some linear algebra skills and matrix understanding
 * I will cover literally anything nontrivial so don't worry

-## Textbooks ( You won't need any because the purpose of this blog is to inform u so much that u don't have to get a textbook):
+## Textbooks:
 There are honestly way too many.
-You can google this and there are very many good ones.
-They might have different notation so beware.
+They might _have_ different notation so beware.

+Computer Vision:

 * An Invitation to 3-D Vision: From Images to Geometric models.
 * Computer Vision: Algorithms and Applications by Richard S
 * Computer Vision: A Modern Approach (I think you can buy a solution set for this one)
-* Multi-view geometry in computer Vision
+* Multi-view Geometry in computer Vision
-* basically any computer vision book on amazon.

-## I will try to blog as if I am teaching a course so everything you learn here can be used in an inroductory computer vision course